cold infused oil

 What oil is best to infuse?

 Most oils that are in a liquid state are appropriate for infusing herbs.
-The oils that are used most by herbalists are olive oil, and avocado oil.
+Most herbalists use olive oil, and avocado oil.
 Others may use sunflower oil, almond oil, castor oil or others.
 You can also use coconut oil with the heat infusion method.

 Can you infused oil with fresh herbs?